- What is Niacinamide?

 Can Niacinamide Cause Acne?

 While niacinamide is generally well-tolerated, it’s possible that some folks may experience new acne.
 Anecdotally, there are some reports online of niacinamide, particularly in high concentrations, causing breakouts.
-To help avoid this, use only one lightweight non-comedogenic product with a low concentration of niacinamide in your routine to start and see how it goes.
+To help avoid this, use only one lightweight non-comedogenic product with a low concentration of niacinamide in your routine to start and pay attention to how your skin reacts.

 Some people might also experience irritation and redness when using niacinamide that might make existing acne look worse while not actually causing new acne.
 If you notice irritation or breakouts stop using the product and consult a dermatologist.